Putin says Russia ready for ‘direct talks’ with Ukraine as US and European leaders press for a ceasefire

 For two months now, Ukraine has said it wants an immediate 30-day ceasefire – a position promoted by Kyiv’s key European allies, and also by Trump.

-Russia has so far refused to commit, saying it supports the idea of a 30-day ceasefire in principle, but insists there are what it calls “nuances” that need addressing first.
+Russia has so far refused to commit, saying it supports the idea of a 30-day pause in principle, but insists there are what it calls “nuances” that need addressing first.

 On Sunday, Putin denied that Moscow has refused dialogue with Kyiv and said the “decision now lies with the Ukrainian authorities.”